Click here for the Winter/Spring 2015 Brochure

 Monday, January 19, 1:30-3:30 p.m.

 Tom Hanson returns to inaugurate the beginning of the 2015 Great Decisions season with his insightful analysis of U.S. diplomatic issues.
-This event is free.
+This event is free for members but $5 for non UL and GD members.
 Bring a neighbor!

 Tom Hanson, Consultant, Former U.S. Foreign Service Officer